Hungarian Chimney Cake Recipe (Kürtőskalács)

 It has so many different toppings, but the most common ones are sugar, ground walnuts, shredded coconut, and cinnamon.

-Chimney Cake has more like a sweet milk bread dough which will be caramelized on the outside.
+Chimney Cake has more of a sweet milk bread dough, which will be caramelized on the outside.
 It will be soft and fluffy on the inside and crunchy on the outside.

 Necessary Equipment